lighthousemontessori/lighthousemontessori.github.io/our_mission.md

 Vision
 ------

-**We empower our children and the people who surround them to live in peace and service to the world.**
+**To empower our children and the people who surround them to live in peace and service to the world.**

 This is the world we want to create and the world that we work for every day at Lighthouse Montessori school.
 We hope this is a world you are also excited to be part of creating.